History of the Inn | The Inn Today | The Rooms

 When you visit, stay at Silver Creek Inn, a rare two-story adobe structure built by Frank Lauderbaugh circa 1885.
 The old adobe building has been renovated and restored by Stan King, who arrived in Mogollon in 1980.

 The Inn provides accommodations for adults only, and is smoke and pet-free.
-Rooms are available nightly.
+Rooms are available nightly with reservations.
 All four rooms feature private baths.
 The Inn is open seasonally from May through October.

 Come enjoy the peace and quiet.
 Hike, bird, bike, photograph.
 Retreat to an area of openness and art, to talking creeks and creaking stairs, to a town of population 15 and a tradition of southwest hospitality.